karim @ infoclin.ca

 Dr. Karim Keshavjee is a Family

-Physician with a part-time practice and a full-time health informatics
+Physician with a full-time primary care informatics

 consultancy practice.
 He spent five